-To make it easier to determine whether you are using the right unit of measurement, we have made cm the universal measurement with which we show you the expected size of your print.
+To make it easier to determine whether you are using the right unit of measurement, we change the units on the Size and Volume lines to match the unit selected.
+This way you know the expected size of your print.

-In the example above, about the box created to be 3x2x1 inches, if the right unit (in) were selected, we would display the following:
+In the example above, about the box created to be 3x2x1 inches, if the right unit (mm) is selected, we will display the following:

-If the wrong unit (mm) were selected, we would display the following:
+If the wrong unit (cm, for instance) were selected, we would display the following:

 If you designed the model yourself, you can obtain the unit of measurement from the program you used to create the file.
 If you had the model designed for you by a third party, they should be able to tell you what was the unit of measurement used when creating the file.

 Sometimes you will have multiple files with different units of measurement.
 If this is the case, please submit them separately (in multiple orders) and let our Customer Support team know.
 We can make sure all your parts ship together.